ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 ## Prerequisites

-To install and run this boilerplate you must have and [node.js](https://nodejs.org/) and [git](https://git-scm.com/) installed your computer before running.
+To install and run this boilerplate you must have and [node.js](https://nodejs.org/) and [git](https://git-scm.com/) on your computer before running.

 # Project Structure :open_file_folder: